rschraml/webprog22-htmlcss-1/Task17.md

   - The second font should be a common font found on most computers - Microsoft’s Core Fonts for the Web [https://de.wikipedia.org/wiki/Core_fonts_for_the_Web](https://de.wikipedia.org/wiki/Core_fonts_for_the_Web)
   - The third font should be a generic font family.

-- For font sizing, use the method that is discussed in the font-size section of CSS - Typography by Scott Granneman ((slides PDF)[https://granneman.com/downloads/web-dev/CSS-Typography.pdf] & (notes)[https://www.granneman.com/downloads/web-dev/CSS-Typography.txt]): px, then rem, then em—in the right locations.
+- For font sizing, use the method that is discussed in the font-size section of CSS - Typography by Scott Granneman:
+  - [slides PDF](https://granneman.com/downloads/web-dev/CSS-Typography.pdf) & px, then rem, then em—in the right locations.
 Browse through the slides to get an overview!